PikachuPenial/Titanmod/PATCHNOTES.md

 - Health and Ammo bars now smoothly scale instead of instantly changing size

 - Crosshair now fades away while sprinting

+- Added progress bars to player models/cards that you do not have unlocked in the customization menu

 - Heavy optimization for many movement related functions